 For example, you can stream HD video, music, and pictures from a home PC to your Xbox so that you can watch it on your TV.
 So if the Netflix streaming option on the Xbox is not enough for you, it’s super easy to setup video streaming to your Xbox from a PC.

-There are actually a few different ways you can go about streaming video to the Xbox, and I’ll mention all of them, but will predominately talk about setting up Windows Media Player.
+There are actually a few different ways you can go about streaming video to the Xbox, but I will only talk about setting up Windows Media Player.
 For me, it’s the easiest and works the best.

 To setup Windows Media Player for video, picture, and music streaming, follow these steps: